ajaykumarkk/DocumentAnalysis/README.md

+## Still in development
 # DocumentAnalysis
 Ms office Document analysis Using python (word excel and pdf)